Using vSphere Certificate Manager to Replace SSL Certificates

 Implement Default Certificates (use Option 4 or 8):

-• This option is the most preferred with the least amount of overhead in implementing, it is used when you do not plan on implementing custom CA Certificates signed by either an enterprise CA (like a Microsoft Windows CA) or a Commercial CA (Verisign, GoDaddy, etc.).
+• This option is the most preferred with the least amount of overhead in implementing, it is used when not planning on implementing custom CA Certificates signed by either an enterprise CA (like a Microsoft Windows CA) or a Commercial CA (Verisign, GoDaddy, etc.).

 • In this environment, the vSphere certificates are generated and issued by the VMware Certificate Authority (VMCA) and stored by the vSphere Endpoint Certificate Store (VECS).